 Our writer (Matthew, in the foreground) builds the recipes as the chef does his thing.
 Matthew transcribes Chris’ every slice, dice and sprinkle.
 The two of them go back and forth all day discussing measurements, tips, nuances, drink pairings, etc.

 Our photographer (Ryan, behind the camera) handles the photography top-to-bottom of all of the plated dishes as well as documenting the various cooking steps.
 In addition to the creative and technical aspects, it is a remarkably physical job … lots of time spent crouching, reaching, bent, etc.

 I (brown shirt) play the top dog and the low man on the totem pole at the same time.
 These days there is very little work at the top for me, since the shoot team has been working together for 2 years and things run pretty smoothly.
 So, I make breakfast, keep everyone caffeinated, wash dishes, act as sous, hold lights and fire off a dish or two a day, in addition to all of the shopping and setup.
 It is a tremendous amount of work, but I welcome the physicality since the rest of my work life is spent sitting in front of a computer.

 We try to eat everything that comes off the stove, but we consitently fail miserably in that department.
 By late afternoon, we are somehow passing up some of Chris’ fine creations … and that’s when we call in the neighbors who happily oblige.

 We are moving into a new office soon and we’ll have a full kitchen, which means that all of our shoots will be done in the office.
 We are all pretty excited about that, especially the staff that don’t normally get to come to shoots.
 When we start cooking regularly in the office, it will give everyone a chance to try all of the foods that we market/sell all day long.

-3 Responses to “Anatomy of a Photo Shoot”
+3 Replies to “Anatomy of a Photo Shoot”